 Because your time is valuable, you don’t want to wait a long time to be able to use your new credit card.
-For this reason, many people prefer feature-rich, instant approval credit cards like the Delta SkyMiles credit card that allow you to earn benefits like cashback and airline miles.
+For this reason, many people prefer feature-rich, instant approval credit cards like the Delta SkyMiles credit card that allow you to earn rewards and benefits like cashback and airline miles.

 It just takes a few short minutes to find out if you have been approved.
 No waiting…no hassle.